-- 9. Eradicate poverty as an ethical, social, and environmental imperative. - a.
-Guarantee the right to potable water, clean air, food security, uncontaminated soil, shelter, and safe sanitation, allocating the national and international resources required. - b.
+- 9. Eradicate poverty as an ethical, social, and environmental imperative. - Guarantee the right to potable water, clean air, food security, uncontaminated soil, shelter, and safe sanitation, allocating the national and international resources required. - b.
 Empower every human being with the education and resources to secure a sustainable livelihood, and provide social security and safety nets for those who are unable to support themselves. - c.
-Recognize the ignored, protect the vulnerable, serve those who suffer, and enable them to develop their capacities and to pursue their aspirations. - 10.
-Ensure that economic activities and institutions at all levels promote human development in an equitable and sustainable manner. - a.
-Promote the equitable distribution of wealth within nations and among nations. - b.
-Enhance the intellectual, financial, technical, and social resources of developing nations, and relieve them of onerous international debt. - c.
-Ensure that all trade supports sustainable resource use, environmental protection, and progressive labor standards. - d.
-Require multinational corporations and international financial organizations to act transparently in the public good, and hold them accountable for the consequences of their activities. - 11.
+Recognize the ignored, protect the vulnerable, serve those who suffer, and enable them to develop their capacities and to pursue their aspirations.

+10. Ensure that economic activities and institutions at all levels promote human development in an equitable and sustainable manner.

+- a.
+Promote the equitable distribution of wealth within nations and among nations. - Enhance the intellectual, financial, technical, and social resources of developing nations, and relieve them of onerous international debt. - c.
+Ensure that all trade supports sustainable resource use, environmental protection, and progressive labor standards. - Require multinational corporations and international financial organizations to act transparently in the public good, and hold them accountable for the consequences of their activities. - 11.
 Affirm gender equality and equity as prerequisites to sustainable development and ensure universal access to education, health care, and economic opportunity. - a.
 Secure the human rights of women and girls and end all violence against them. - b.
 Promote the active participation of women in all aspects of economic, political, civil, social, and cultural life as full and equal partners, decision makers, leaders, and beneficiaries. - c.
 Strengthen families and ensure the safety and loving nurture of all family members. - 12.
-Uphold the right of all, without discrimination, to a natural and social environment supportive of human dignity, bodily health, and spiritual well-being, with special attention to the rights of indigenous peoples and minorities. - a.
-Eliminate discrimination in all its forms, such as that based on race, color, sex, sexual orientation, religion, language, and national, ethnic or social origin. - b.
-Affirm the right of indigenous peoples to their spirituality, knowledge, lands and resources and to their related practice of sustainable livelihoods. - c.
-Honor and support the young people of our communities, enabling them to fulfill their essential role in creating sustainable societies. - d.
-Protect and restore outstanding places of cultural and spiritual significance.
+Uphold the right of all, without discrimination, to a natural and social environment supportive of human dignity, bodily health, and spiritual well-being, with special attention to the rights of indigenous peoples and minorities.